 The dishes on display included the best shrimp and grits our Chef judge has ever had!
 The deviled eggs were delicious and the Bloody Marys outstanding.
 The beautiful and tasty race-themed cookies were perfectly perched atop a beautiful scalloped cake stand and spoke wonderfully to the day’s theme.

-The judges really enjoyed each of this year’s tailgates and the many participants who put on a terrific display of food, drink and fun.
+The judges really enjoyed each of the 2021 tailgate entries and the many participants who put on a terrific display of food, drink and fun.
 They were utterly charmed by this antique truck and how the colors of the décor where so nicely cohesive.
 Delicious foods were even served hot off the grill.
 While the British theme was not as strong as others, the décor and foods were just terrific.

 Some of our tailgaters were history buffs and made a terrific effort to connect us to British and American history.
 The tailgaters below are one such example who did a great job celebrating veterans of World War One with a remembrance poppy being offered to each guest and adorning the delicious strawberry shortcake.

 Another history buff, this tailgater thoughtfully curated a display showcasing some equestrian history and historical objects in addition to a lovely spread of delicious homemade foods and an memorable signature drink made with blueberries!